-In Chapter 13 the debtor must make payments to the Chapter 13 trustee beginning the first month after the petition is filed.
+In Chapter 13 the debtor must make payments to the Chapter 13 trustee under his or her proposed Chapter 13 plan within 30 days after the filing of the plan.
 Payments must be made to show the bankruptcy judge that you can handle the payments under the plan.
 The trustee will send you a list showing what money was collected from you and paid out to creditors.
 After the debtor has made all payments called for in the plan and the trustee has disbursed the money to creditors, the debtor will be sent a discharge order.
 The debtor no longer owes any money except for reaffirmed or non-dischargeable debts.

-Filing for bankruptcy is a big decision that affects your credit for years, and as a result, can affect your ability to get a job, buy or rent housing, get loans, etc. The decision to file for bankruptcy should be carefully considered with an attorney if at all possible.
-For more details, help, and forms, see: <a href="https://www.uscourts.gov/FederalCourts/Bankruptcy/B
+Filing for bankruptcy is a big decision that affects your credit for years, and as a result, can affect your ability to get a job, buy or rent housing, get loans, etc. The decision to file for bankruptcy should be carefully considered, with an attorney if at all possible.
+For more details, help, and forms, see: www.uscourts.gov/FederalCourts/ Bankruptcy/BankruptcyResources/FilingBankruptcyWithoutAttorney.aspx